Recent Flooring Industry Statistics

 Residential Flooring Trends in The United States

 Choosing the right floors for your home is a big commitment, and we noticed it’s a job many homeowners take on when they rent a dumpster from us, so we decided to dig in and learn more about these projects.
-From hardwood and carpet to vinyl and tile, we polled Americans who completed a flooring project in the last year to find out why they decided to replace their floors, which materials they used and the average cost.
+From hardwood and carpet to vinyl and tile, we polled Americans who completed flooring projects to find out why they decided to replace their floors, which materials they used and the average cost.
 Some of our findings surprised us.
 Take a look and see if you find them interesting, too.

 37% of US Homeowners completed a flooring project in the last 12 months.